hbctraining/scRNA-seq_online/lessons/postQC_workflow.md

 ### 1. Explore sources of unwanted variation

-The most common biological data correction is to remove the effects of the cell cycle on the transcriptome.
-This data correction can be performed by a simple linear regression against a cell cycle score as implemented in the Seurat package.
-These methods can also be used to regress out other known biological effects such as mitochondrial gene expression, which is interpreted as an indication of cell stress.
-In this step we identify which covariates we would like to regress out.
+The first step in the workflow is to see if our data contains any unwanted variability.
+The most common biological effect that is evaluated in single-cell RNA-seq data is the effect of cell cycle on the transcriptome.
+Another known biological effect is mitochondrial gene expression, which is interpreted as an indication of cell stress.
+This step of the workflow involves exploring our data to identify which covariates we would like to regress out.

 ### 2. Normalization and regressing out sources of unwanted variation

-Seurat recently introduced a new method called `sctransform` which performs a more advanced normalization of scRNA-seq data.
-With `sctransform` we have a single function which allows us to normalize, variance stabilize and also regress out the effects of covariates attributed to unwanted variation.
+Seurat recently introduced a new method called `sctransform` which performs multiple processing steps on scRNA-seq data.
+Normalization is required to scale the raw count data to obtain correct relative gene expression abundances between cells.
+The `sctransform` function implements an advanced normalization and variance stabilization of the data.
+The `sctransform` function also regresses out sources of unwanted variation in our data.
+In the previous step, we had identified these sources of variability, and here we specify what those covariates are.

 ### 3. Integration